Reimagining The TTO: From Technology Transfer to Knowledge Transfer

-Kasper holds a Bachelor of Business and a Master of Business Administration, both from Mississippi State University, also a land-grant institution.
+Kasper holds a Bachelor of Business and a Master of Business Administration, both from Mississippi State University.

-Allyson Best currently serves as the Director for the Office of Technology Commercialization in the Office of Research and Sponsored Programs at The University of Mississippi.
+Allyson Best serves as the Director for the Office of Technology Commercialization (OTC) in the Office of Research and Sponsored Programs at The University of Mississippi (UM).
 The OTC team supports UM innovations through engagement with industry, the investment community, and local, state and federal governments.
 She earned her B.S. in Marketing from Clemson University and her M.B.A. in Pharmaceutical Marketing and Management from The University of Mississippi.

 Anne Di Sante is an experienced technology transfer professional and views that role as a catalyst for technology development.
-Throughout her 35 year career, she has embraced the roles of a technology manager, director of licensing, tech transfer office leadership and is now the executive director of MSU Technologies.
+Throughout her 35 year career, she has embraced the roles of a technology manager, director of licensing, tech transfer office leadership and is now the executive director of Michigan State University(MSU) Technologies.

-Upon arriving at Michigan State University in 2012, Anne accelerated technology licensing by setting clear licensing guidelines.
-Additionally, Anne consistently encourages transparency with inventors, which has contributed to improved relationships with MSUT’s stakeholders.
-Anne is frequently invited to speak on various aspects of academic technology transfer and is a Certified Licensing Professional.
-She is an active member of AUTM, volunteering for AUTM since 1988, and was its Vice President, Central Region.
+Upon arriving at MSU in 2012, Di Sante accelerated technology licensing by setting clear licensing guidelines.
+Additionally, sheconsistently encourages transparency with inventors, which has contributed to improved relationships with MSUT’s stakeholders.
+Di Sante is frequently invited to speak on various aspects of academic technology transfer and is a Certified Licensing Professional.
+She is an active member of AUTM, volunteering for AUTM since 1988, and previously served as Vice President of the Central Region.
 She received the AUTM President’s Award in 2012 for her outstanding and lasting contributions to the organization.

-Prior to her career in academic tech transfer, Anne was an ASCP-certified medical technologist.
+Prior to her career in academic tech transfer, Di Sante was an ASCP-certified medical technologist.
 She earned her bachelor’s degree in medical technology, master’s degree in microbiology and immunology and master’s degree in business administration from the University of Michigan, Ann Arbor.

-Graciela (Gracie) Narcho is the U.S. National Science Foundation's deputy assistant director of the Directorate for Technology, Innovation and Partnerships, or TIP.
+Graciela (Gracie) Narcho is the U.S. National Science Foundation's deputy assistant director of the Directorate for Technology, Innovation and Partnerships (TIP).

 Narcho is known as a change agent for positive human capital reforms, business practice innovations, and NSF policy development.
 Together with colleagues across NSF, Narcho has helped develop and launch several NSF initiatives, including the industry-government partnerships for the National Artificial Intelligence Research Institutes program, the Global Environment for Networking Innovation, or GENI, the Computing Community Consortium, or CCC, and Computer and Information Science and Engineering Graduate Fellowships, or CSGrad4US.

 Keith Marmer serves as chief innovation & economic engagement officer at the University of Utah.
-In this role, Keith has transformed the culture of commercialization at University of Utah, launching three accelerators, a business incubator, and a venture fund to support startup companies, facilitating the creation of fifty-two companies, and generating more than $60 million in university revenue from licensing and industry collaborations.
+In this role, Marmer has transformed the culture of commercialization at University of Utah, launching three accelerators, a business incubator and a venture fund to support startup companies, facilitating the creation of 52 companies, and generating more than $60 million in university revenue from licensing and industry collaborations.

-Previously, Keith was co-founder and managing director of SG3 Ventures, a venture capital fund focused on early-stage life science companies.
-Prior to SG3 Ventures, Keith was chief business officer at Penn Center for Innovation, University of Pennsylvania.
+Previously, Marmer was co-founder and managing director of SG3 Ventures, a venture capital fund focused on early-stage life science companies.
+Prior to SG3 Ventures, Marmer was chief business officer at Penn Center for Innovation, University of Pennsylvania.
 Before his university-based commercialization roles, he was an entrepreneur, founding and scaling two companies and co-founding a consulting firm that advised early-stage growth companies.
-Across his career, Keith has launched, help to launch or overseen teams responsible for starting more than 140 companies.
+Across his career, Marmer has launched, helped to launch or overseen teams responsible for starting more than 140 companies.

 Prior to joining AU, he was the Executive Director & Distinguished Professor of the Allan P. Kirby Center for Free Enterprise and Entrepreneurship at Wilkes University.
 There he was the founding Director of the Wilkes Business Incubator, the Technology Transfer Office, the Industry & Community Outreach Office, and a Micro-Grant Fund.
 In June 2017, he was named “Innovator of the Year” by the Greater Wilkes-Barre Chamber of Commerce.